ZeroBone/PresMonDec/README.md

 5. *Optional*: `[FILE_SIZE_LIMIT_KB]` is the maximum `.smt2` file size in kilobytes, any files exceeding this limit will be ignored by the benchmark.
 If this parameter is set to `0`, the benchmark will consider all files regardless of their size. **Default value**: `0`

 The benchmark expects the input formulas to be in `.smt2` format located in the `benchmark` directory.
 In case that directory contains subdirectories, they will be traversed recursively.
 During benchmarking, the following data is written to the `benchmark_results` directory:
 * Current statistical data, in (numpy) `.npz` file format.
-The files are prefixed by the iteration number after which the data was exported.
+The files are prefixed by the iteration number, after which the data was exported.
 * Logs are written to the `benchmark.log` file.
 In linux, they can be viewed live by running `tail -f benchmark.log`.

 After benchmarking is complete, the final statistical data is also exported in the `.npz` format.
 The next section explains how to use this data.